Decoding brain signals to remedy aphasia

 Decoding the brain to restore speech

 Speech passes through motor nerve commands sent by the brain to move the tongue, lips, lungs, vocal cords and everything that allows us to articulate sounds.
 A research group has also shown that it is possible, using electrodes implanted in the brain and connected to a computer, to decode the electrical activity of the regions that control the articulatory apparatus to reconstruct what a person tries to say through a brain-machine interface.
-“This research led to the idea that we could restore the speech of people who had lost this ability using a computer that synthesizes thought speech in real time.
+“This research led to the idea that we might restore the speech of people who had lost this ability using a computer that synthesizes thought speech in real time.
 This interface system was implanted in a first patient suffering from tetraplegia and unable to speak.
-By refining it and accelerating its functions, it could become very promising,” said the specialist.
+By refining it and accelerating its functions, it might become very promising,” said the specialist.

 At the same time, the language and hearing neuroscience team from the University of Geneva, led by Professor Anne-Lise Giraud, looked at the activity of the brain when a person imagines words or syllables. .
 “We carried out work with a view to implanting a new type of electrode for this interface,” says the researcher.
 For this, we recorded the brain activity of people already implanted with electrodes (to treat epilepsy) while they mentally pronounced certain syllables or words.
 Then we were able to decode that data using algorithms trained to track what the patients thought.”
 The team was thus able to determine which brain regions were the most interesting for implanting future electrodes and obtaining the best electrical signals.
 It also established the frequencies of brain activity and their most promising combinations to exploit for the decoding algorithm.
 In the future, the system may be able to decode syllables one by one to piece together words, a approach considered more reliable and easier than learning to decode all the words in the dictionary or the joint motor sequences.
 “We also want people to be able to train the algorithm themselves, to fine-tune the signal sent to the decoder.
 We are going to test this step very soon”, rejoices Anne-Lise Giraud.